 While this sounds like a lot to exclude at first, you can still enjoy healthy versions of many of the same delicious comfort foods like pizza, burgers, and mac & cheese.

 Why should I eat a whole foods plant based diet?

-The majority of our chronic illnesses and top killers are diseases of affluence and overnutrition.
-The high protein diets of western civilizations have caused an upsurge of preventable diseases.
+The majority of our chronic illnesses and top killers are diseases of affluence and overnutrition, which can attributed to a standard diet diets of overly-rich, high-protein, processed, and animal-based foods.
 A plant-based diet which also eliminates processed foods is the only diet which has even been shown to reverse our #1 killer in the US, heart disease, as well as certain cancers (1).
-Unfortunately, due to industry lobbying and corporate funding by big pharma and big food, the cure for our top killer has been swept under the rug.
+Unfortunately, due to industry lobbying and corporate funding, the cure for our top killer has been swept under the rug.